-The median annual wage for an electrical power lineman, for instance, is around $60,000, and the field is set to grow 9 percent by 2026.
-That translates into job security and advancement opportunities for you as move forward in your career.
+The median annual wage for an electrical power lineman, for instance, is around $60,000, and the field is set to grow 9% by 2026.
+That translates into job security and advancement opportunities for you as you move forward in your career.

 Even though trade schools get you out working and earning a living much faster than a four-year college, it still costs money to attend.
-In fact, it be quite expensive in some cases—especially for high school graduates with little savings.
+Luckily, there are a number of trade school loans available and alternative options that can help.

 On this page:

 - Other Options to Pay for Trade School

 Federal Student Loans for Trade School

 Most people think of federal student loans as only being for four-year colleges and universities.
 The truth is that there are many trade and vocational schools that also qualify for federal loans.
 If you’re considering specific trade schools, check with their financial aid offices to see if they are eligible.

 When you complete the Free Application for Federal Student Aid (FAFSA), which is the first step in getting any financial aid from the federal government, you can enter the trade school’s code just like any other college.

 That school will then receive a report based on your FAFSA data and will create a financial aid package for you that may include federal student loans.